Loskir/grammy-deno-deploy-example/README.md

 4. Install [`deployctl`](https://github.com/denoland/deployctl)
 5. Create a new [access token](https://dash.deno.com/user/access-tokens).
 Save it somewhere
 6. Run this command to deploy: `deployctl deploy --project <PROJECT_NAME> ./server.ts --prod --token <ACCESS_TOKEN>`

+## Running the bot locally

+Use `index.ts` to run the bot locally for development.
+Note that it will delete webhook url and you'll need to repeat the 3rd step to be able to run the bot on Deno Deploy.